Archived — Immunity Program under the Competition Act

-For further information, including Responses to Frequently Asked Questions regarding the Program’s application, please refer to the Bureau Web site (http://www.competitionbureau.gc.ca) or contact the Bureau toll free at telephone number 1-800-348-5358.
+For further information, including Responses to Frequently Asked Questions regarding the Program's application should contact the Competition Bureau's Information Centre:

-Part VI of the Competition Act prohibits under criminal sanction specified, bid rigging, agreements or arrangements that lessen competition unduly and, false or misleading representations and deceptive marketing practices.
-For operational and statistical purposes, those offences found in sections 45 to 49 (Table 1), are treated separately from the criminal false or misleading representations and deceptive marketing practices provisions found in sections 52 through 55.1 (Table 2).
+Part VI of the Competition Act prohibits under criminal sanction: bid rigging, agreements between competitors to fix prices, allocate markets or restrict production, false or misleading representations and deceptive marketing practices.
+For operational and statistical purposes, those offences found in sections 45 to 49 (Table 1) are treated separately from the criminal false or misleading representations and deceptive marketing practices provisions found in sections 52 through 55.1 (Table 2).

 While engaging in telemarketing (the practice of using interactive telephone communications for the purpose of promoting the supply of a product or any business interest):

 - failing to disclose the identity of the person on whose behalf the communication is being made, the purpose of the communicationc and the nature of the product or business being promoted;